The November 2020 resurgence of the West Saharan conflict is a symptom of a decades-long land dispute between Morocco and the Polisario Front.

 It is likely that over the next six weeks, there will not be a significant disruption in Moroccan control of economic resources.
 The heightened tensions along the border have drawn a higher-than-average defensive posture from the Moroccan side.
 The Polisario Front does not have the forces to match that defensive line, and therefore it is likely that they will be able to construct another successful blockage.

-If the Guerguerat border crossing was to be shut down again, it would likely have a after effect in tandem with the November event that sparked the current standoff.
+If the Guerguerat border crossing was to be shut down again, it would likely have a after effect in tandem with the November event that sparked the West Saharan conflict.
 The biggest industry impacted will be truck transport of various goods from Mauritania to Morocco.
 Likewise, if there is a SPLA occupation of Guerguerat, there is a realistic probability Morocco will take a more offensive action to push them out, which would likely be backed with their superior military force.

 Image: Sahara News (link)